Semantics-driven Attentive Few-shot Learning over Clean and Noisy Samples: Conclusions

 \section{Conclusions}

-In this paper, we propose an approach for leveraging semantic prior knowledge in few-shot learning of classifiers.
-The main motivation of our approach is to utilize semantic prior knowledge about classes to estimate importance of support samples and representation dimensions.

-Our method performs well against not only the approaches that use only visual data but also the ones that use additional semantic information.
+This paper proposes an approach for leveraging semantic prior knowledge in few-shot learning of classifiers.
+The primary motivation of our approach is to utilize semantic prior knowledge about classes to estimate the importance of support samples and representation dimensions.
+Our method performs well against the approaches that use only visual data and the ones that use additional semantic information.
 The performance gains are more prominent in lower shot settings where the need for auxiliary semantic information is typically higher.
 We also study the case of sample noise in support sets.
-We also study the approach in a noisy FSL setting, where some of the few-shot support samples are stochastically corrupted.
-While we focus on a single semantic modality throughout our experiments, we believe that incorporating multiple modalities, as in \cite{schwartz2019}, and integration into a generative FSL model based approach, as in \cite{fu2019}, are promising future work directions.
+We also investigate the applicability of our approach in a noisy FSL setting, where some of the few-shot support samples are stochastically corrupted.
+While we focus on a single semantic modality throughout our experiments, we believe that incorporating multiple modalities, as in \cite{schwartz2019}, integration into a generative FSL model-based approach, as in \cite{fu2019} and integrating self-supervised training tasks as in \cite{iept} are promising future work directions.